 • Do not forget that the eyelashes and eyebrows are made from hair as well.
 You can simply draw these in as lines or make the bristles more prominent.

 There is a tendency on the part of beginning artists to depict young people with standard features of the people that surround them.
 As you become more proficient, try to add some variation to your drawings.
-The women in your drawings may be older or younger.
-Older women may have a few more wrinkles and possibly carry a little more weight.
-Indicate these traits with subtle details that enhance the beauty and character of your subject.
-Also, drawing women of varying ethnicities will require you to adapt the shapes of faces and features in your portraits.
+Women come in all shapes, sizes, shades, and ages.
+Indicate traits and facial features that are characteristic of your subject with subtle details that enhance the beauty and character of your subject.

 In order to learn how to draw a woman, you simply need a lot of practice.
 You should get started right away.
 The great thing about drawing is that no one has to see your mistakes.
 You can do it again and again until you get it right.